 - What determines the shelf life of cocktails?

-- Shelf life of cocktail components: here's how
+- Shelf life of cocktail components: here's how it works

 - Shelf life of batched cocktails: citrus vs. alcohol